paulkroe/cppautograd/README.md

 For some examples please see `grad/demo/` or the Tutorial section below.

+## Speedup
+speedup using multiple cpus:
+two areas of speedup:
+1) do the matrix multiplication on multiple cores
+2) distributed training

+WIP: parallelization on multiple cores, adding a CUDA kernel

+plan of action:
+first make matmul more efficient than just the most naive implementation then make matmul backprop more efficient as well add support for multiple threads to backward
+(Strassen algorithm)

+then add multithreadding support to other operators as well (not sure if they are beneficial)

+then measure duration of training both with and without acceleration

+after doing that, split training into batches and experiement what is the fastest

 ## Tutorial

 This tutorial demonstrates how to use the autograd engine step by step.